la2050/archive/_organizations/education-pioneers.md

     - 'http://maker.good.is/myla2050/projects/edpioneer.html'
   year_submitted:
     - '2013'
-title: Education Pioneers
-extrapolated_project_ids:
+original_project_ids:
   - '3102120'
-project_titles_from_extrapolated_project_ids:
-  - 'The power in an hour: Putting time for teachers back in a principals day'
+  - '3102120'
+  - '3102006'
 original_project_titles:
   - >-
     MyARC: A digital social network that solves educational challenges one project at a time.
   - 'The power in an hour: Putting time for teachers back in a principal''s day'
   - 'The power in an hour: Putting time for teachers back in a principal''s day'
-original_project_ids:
+extrapolated_project_ids:
   - '3102120'
-  - '3102120'
-  - '3102006'
-maker_image_id: '16503'
-maker_image_file_name: FB_Cover_photo.jpg
+extrapolated_project_titles:
+  - 'The power in an hour: Putting time for teachers back in a principals day'

 ---